ranostaj/voice-agent/README.md

 ## Application Summary

 Voice Agent is a modern web application that provides a voice interaction interface.
 Users can record audio messages, send them to a WebSocket server, and receive audio responses in real-time.
-The application features a clean, responsive UI with modal-based voice interaction and comprehensive audio management capabilities.
+The application features a clean, responsive UI with modal-based voice interaction.

 ## Architecture